 The Morayfield Teacher Education Centre of Excellence (MTECE) was established to prepare teachers for working in state schools in low socioeconomic status (SES) areas.

 The MTECE is based at Morayfield East State School.
-The Head of each TECE is an experienced teacher and has demonstrated high quality coaching and mentoring skills.
+The head of the MTECE is an experienced teacher and has demonstrated high quality coaching and mentoring skills.

 The MTECE program: